jfberenguer/LogAnalytics/README.md

 Most of examples are based on the detction of Event ID 4625 : authentication error.
 To collect this event, you'll have to configure Azure Security Center policy Data collection, in order to activate Windows security events (common level)

-the first request
-serach in a specific table
-serach in (securityevent) "An account failed to log on"

 //the first request

 //Search in a specific  table

 //Change Time Range

 search in (SecurityEvent) "An account failed to log on"

 //Use wild cards
 search in (SecurityEvent) "demo*"